dunhamjared/dunhamjared/README.md

 # Hello! 👋

-I'm a developer in Texas creating single page applications with PHP, Laravel and Vue.
+I'm a Laravel and Vue developer based in Dallas, TX.
 I also work with MySQL, Elastic, jQuery and Handlebars.

 Here are a few highlights of my open source contributions! :)